cybersec101/resources/EN_Going_out_onto_the_Internet_Trainer-Resource.md

  - _Image tag : Connected to a legitimate site on Safari_

 		- If 	you	connect	to	a	website	that	isn’t	secure,	you	will	see	a	message that	says	“Safari	can’t	verify	the	identity	of 	the	website.”
-If 	you	see	this message,	do	not	proceed	or	attempt	to	sign	in[^footnote3].
+If 	you	see	this message,	do	not	proceed	or	attempt	to	sign	in[Note 3](#note-3).

 	- Image : ![alt text](tbd.png "Optional Title")